 Ideally, you’ve made this decision as part of your investment calculations, but now it’s time to put it in black and white.
 If you go too low, you’ll miss profit, but if you go too high, you’ll miss renters.
 Don’t worry.
 There’s no perfect answer, but there’s a number that will make sense for both you and your tenant.

 First, research similar rentals or “comps” and add in your utilities and maintenance budget.
 Then think about how the Coronavirus crisis will affect your rental market.
 What price would make your property attractive amidst the competition?
 While you’re thinking about standing out from the competition, maybe offer your renters the chance to pay online.

-You have the good rent amount, and now you have to find the good tenants.
+You have a good rent amount, and now you have to find good tenants.
 You can create ads, host an open house, and use good old-fashion word-of-mouth to attract prospects.
 The internet has made it easier to get your property in front of the right eyeballs.

 You may want to invest in professional photography before advertising on property listing sites such as Zillow, Craigslist, or HotPads.
 Many of these websites will let you advertise open houses.
 When you hold one, you should:

-Seasoned landlords say most of the tenancy nightmare and horror stories you hear about can be avoided with a tighter screening process.
+Seasoned landlords say most of the tenant nightmares and horror stories you hear about can be avoided with a tighter screening process.
 Tenant screening will put your knowledge of Fair Housing Laws and Fair Credit Reporting to the test.
 On your rental application, you’ll ask for: